 OLLI at BCC was formed in 2007 when the former Berkshire Institute for Lifetime Learning (BILL) joined with BCC in a formal affiliation agreement funded by a grant from The Bernard Osher Foundation of San Francisco.
 It is one of the 117 similar OLLIs located at colleges and universities across the nation.
-As an OLLI, the organization has access to educational resources, ideas and advanced technologies that allow it to increase the number, variety and quality of its learning programs, and to more effectively reach other potential lifelong learners throughout the area.

 In addition to BCC, OLLI's educational partners include Bard College at Simon's Rock, Massachusetts College of Liberal Arts, and Williams College.
-For more information, call 413-236-2190.
+For more information, call 413-236-2190 or www.berkshireolli.org.